Kareemhegazy133/Parastragram/README.md

-# Project 3 PART II- Parstagran
+# Project 3 PART II- Parstagram

 Parstagram is a photo sharing app similar to Instagram but using Parse as its backend.